navikt/pensjon-ekstern-api/docs/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-title: PO-Pensjon Ekstern API
+title: Pensjon Ekstern-API
 ---
-## PO-Pensjon Ekstern API
+## Pensjon ekstern-API

 ### Eksponerte tjenester